 - Next would be clean clean in it up dust it using a can of compressed as collecting dust can affect cooling system.

 - Lastly if thermal paste has dried up.
-You can get it from here and apply it on your computer.
+You can get it from t on your computer.

 If you connected your laptop to a docking station disconnect it from the docking station.
 The docking station might be the one affecting your computer from turning on correctly.
 Same applies for dual screen setup.